Guides

 Pour the rubber into one corner and allow it to rise, do not directly pour rubber onto the model.

-The silicone rubber can normally be removed at room temperature within 4 to 5 hours, however, different rubbers have a different demolding time.
+The silicone rubber can normally be removed at room temperature within 4 to 5 hours, though full silicone cure times vary by rubber.

 Verify your rubber’s demolding time before getting started.